Skip to main content

 Foreign Language Area Studies (FLAS) Award

 The Center for Latin American Studies at Vanderbilt University receives funding from the Department of Education to support Foreign Language Area Studies (FLAS) Awards for Intensive Studies of Portuguese or indigenous Latin American languages.
 Fellowships provide tuition expenses for studying Portuguese, Kˈicheˈ Mayan, or another indigenous language (up to $5,000) and a stipend of $2,500.
 Any graduate or undergraduate student with Luso-Brazilian or indigenous language-related interests and a U.S. citizen or permanent U.S. resident is eligible to apply.
-Fellowships are for one year but can be extended provided the student remains in good standing and completes the FLAS re-application process.
-There are also FLAS fellowships for summer programs that support students enrolled in formal domestic and overseas intensive language study programs.
+Students can extend their one-year fellowship if they maintain good standing and complete the FLAS re-application process.There are also FLAS fellowships for summer programs that support students enrolled in formal domestic and overseas intensive language study programs.

 Internal Deadline: Typically January